 Not all superstitions about the day are negative, though — fellas fooled by a pretty girl are said to be fated to end up married to her, or at least enjoy a healthy friendship with the

-It's not just the DJs who give into the urge to prank on April Fools'.
+It’s not just the DJs who give into the urge to prank on April Fools’.
 Canadian Member of Parliament Sheila Copps was responsible for a particularly creative leg-pull in 1996.
-On the respected news show CBO Morning, she announced that the clock in Ottawa's Peace Tower was being switched over to digital.
+On the respected news show

-Arguably the best media-generated April fools' joke dates from a Richard Dimbleby "news report" aired on 1 April 1957 on BBC's Panorama.
-It opened with a line about Spring coming early that year, prompting the spaghetti harvest in Switzerland to be early, too.
+Arguably the best media-generated April fools’ joke dates from a Richard Dimbleby “news report” aired on

 Against a video backdrop of happy peasant women harvesting spaghetti from trees, whimsical claims about the foodstuff’s cultivation were made in a straightfaced manner.
 Spaghetti’s oddly uniform length was explained as the result of years of dedicated cultivation.
 The ravenous spaghetti weevil which had wreaked havoc with harvests of years past had been conquered, said the report.

 More than 250 viewers jammed the BBC switchboard after the hoax aired, most of them calling in with serious inquiries about the piece — where could they go to watch the harvesting operation?
 Could they buy spaghetti plants themselves?
 (For those anxious to try their hand at homegrown pasta, Panorama producer Michael Peacock offered this helpful hint: “Many British enthusiasts have had admirable results from planting a small tin of spaghetti in tomato sauce.”)